Horse Racing Non Runners

 - Potential profits will also decrease.

 - If you placed this bet using a bonus, you should review the terms and conditions.
-Therefore, in some cases the betting site will cancel the bet and reactivate the bonus to use it on another race.
+Therefore, in some cases the horse betting site will cancel the bet and reactivate the bonus to use it on another race.
 While in some other cases, you will not get any refund for the non runners.

 To sum up, bet and feel no concern for your horse not running!
 Firstly, in any case you will not lose your bet, except if you’re using a free bet or a cash bonus from the betting site.
 Secondly, although sports betting sites may change the terminology a bit, you now know that a Non-Runner No Bet (NRNB) is the horse that didn’t take a part in the race for any reason.
 Finally, it is wise to check out the terms and conditions of the bookmaker you play at to know exactly how they deal with non runner horses.
 Also, you can read our reviews to choose the most suitable betting site.